ercius/openNCEM/ncempy/README.rst

     Evaluation routines build from the single algorithms in `algo`.
 These address specific tasks like evaluating the results from a particular method or experimental setup.

 * edstomo
-    Routines used for reconstructing STEM/EDS tomographic datasets.
+    (Optional) Routines used for reconstructing STEM/EDS tomographic datasets.

 * io
     Module to do file IO for various file formats.
 While the EMD file format is used internally, other file formats commonly used in electron microscopy are read in using importers.

+* data
+    Example datasets which can be used to test and demonstrate the code base.

+* docs
+    Documentation of the `ncempy` package.

 * test
     Tests for all modules, functions, and classes.